Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 The proposed award will bridge the gap between mechanism plausibility and a clinically credible digital product.
 It will determine whether the target cognitive-affective processes can be measured and modified, whether change survives protected transfer tests and delay, and whether the computational development engine improves intervention selection sufficiently to justify larger clinical and implementation studies.

 ---
-Below is the revised continuation, with the BPS enabling study incorporated where it materially strengthens the plan and the section numbering corrected.

 # 4. Central development proposition